hanvdao/monoworld/README.md

 ## Risks and Mitigation

 1. **GPU memory for diffusion inpainting.** Already bitten: SDXL and SD 1.5 both OOM'd at 1280×720 on my Mac. *Mitigated* by (a) fallback to OpenCV Telea (works everywhere), (b) resize-to-512 patch for the SD backend, (c) stretch-goal cloud GPU for the Flux upgrade.
-2. **Library stability.** The first Gaussian Splat renderer I tried (`@mkkellogg/gaussian-splats-3d`) silently failed to load through Vite. *Mitigated* by writing my own shader-based renderer from scratch — now zero third-party 3DGS dependencies.
-3. **Single-image 3D reconstruction is fundamentally bounded.** No amount of better inpainting makes it look like WorldLabs. *Mitigated by honest framing:* the project is explicitly about characterizing the ceiling of the depth-based approach, not claiming to match multi-view diffusion systems.
+3. **Single-image 3D reconstruction is fundamentally bounded.**  The project is explicitly about characterizing the ceiling of the depth-based approach not claiming to match multi-view diffusion systems.
-4. **Evaluation scope creep.** FID with n=20 is noisy; user study logistics are heavy for a solo project. *Mitigated* by treating qualitative comparison as primary and metrics as supporting — the course guidelines explicitly accept this.
-5. **Demo video recording + editing time.** This historically eats a day. *Mitigated* by recording early (week 4) with whatever scenes exist, then re-recording only if final scenes significantly differ.

 ## What I Need Help With